rf1928/project-dashboard/README.md

 A cross-project status overview built on the markdown you already keep.
 One Python file, one HTML template, three well-known dependencies.
 No database, no build step, no cloud, no account.
+Purely local.
 Binds to `127.0.0.1` only.

 ---